reusable-ui/reusable-ui-monorepo/states/active-state/README.md

 The hook manages transitions between `active` and `inactive` states using a unified animation flow:

-- If a transition is already in progress, new intent (e.g., switching from deactivate to activate) is deferred until the current animation completes.
+- If a transition is already in progress, new intent (e.g., switching from active to inactive) is deferred until the current animation completes.
 - Once the active animation finishes, the latest intent is resumed and the corresponding transition begins.
 - This ensures animations are never interrupted mid-flight and outdated transitions are discarded.